-Three banks to pass on full Official Cash Rate cut to customers
+All major banks pass on full Official Cash Rate cut to customers but only on floating loans

 "The negative impact on the New Zealand economy is, and will continue to be, significant.
 Demand for New Zealand's goods and services will be constrained, as will domestic production.
 Spending and investment will be subdued for an extended period while the responses to the COVID-19 virus evolve."

-Westpac, in a short statement, said it would pass on the full 0.75 per cent OCR cut, with more details to follow.
+Westpac will also cut its deposit rates with its 32 day notice saver account rate cut 75 basis points to 1.25 per cent and its bonus saver and bonus saver PIE rates reduced 75 basis points to 0.65 per cent effective from Wednesday.

+The bank said its fixed home rates and term investment rates remained under review.

-While the BNZ said it would also pass on the full rate cut but did not give details on which rates it will cut.
+The Bank of New Zealand said it would also pass on the full rate cut but did not give details on which rates it will cut.

 ANZ New Zealand said it would cut its rates for floating and flexi home loan customers.